 - apply to the program prior to completing 80 hours of course work (Students with more than 80 hours, but at least 3 semesters remaining, are still eligible.)

-- contract with a faculty advisor at least 4 semesters prior to graduation and meet regularly to ensure timely submission of all components needed for certification
+- contract with a faculty advisor at least 4 semesters prior to graduation and meet regularly to ensure timely submission of all components needed for the program

 - attend DC Housekeeping meeting once a year to check in about progress